fleitao/my-web-portfolio/README.md

 ## Projects

-### 1. fleitao.org
+### 1. Personal Web Portfolio

-A lightweight, content-focused website used as a personal profile and project hub.
+A lightweight, content-focused website used as a profile and project hub.

 Key characteristics:

 - Static, fast-loading pages